caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 <pre><code class="cmd bash">caddy run</code></pre>

+The first time, you'll be asked for your password.
+This is so Caddy can serve your localhost site over HTTPS.

 <aside class="complete">✅ First site</aside>

-Open [localhost:2015](http://localhost:2015) in your browser and see your web server working!
+Open [localhost](https://localhost) in your browser and see your web server working, complete with HTTPS!

-Why 2015?
-Caddy's default port is 2015.
-Since Caddy cannot activate [automatic HTTPS](/docs/automatic-https) with a hostname like "localhost", it leaves the port unchanged.

 Stop Caddy by pressing Ctrl+C in your terminal.